 2. Be comfortable with being transparent

-The purpose behind my transparent approach is to provide a properly-sized window into my life so others can see their lives in the reflection of the window’s glass.
+The purpose behind my transparent approach is to offer a properly sized window into my life so others can see their lives in the reflection of the window’s glass.
 Often we feel like we are alone with our thoughts, feelings or fears.
 But by being honest with how I feel, may give someone the encouragement to be honest with their feelings, too.

 I do guard about being too open.
 Before I publish a piece of writing so it must pass the Emily test.
 Emily is my 13-year-old daughter.
 I consider how she would react to my writing; if it would make her feel uncomfortable, embarrassed, etc. I’m mindful that my book, and blog, is mine and although my family is incredibly supportive, I respect their privacy.

 Writing with passion has less to do with technique and more to do with having something to say and then using your blog as platform for your message, and your voice – your inspiring, passionate voice.

 What topics can you write about with passion?

 This is a guest post by Alex Blackwell.

 Alex is the Founder of The BridgeMaker.
 His first book, Saying Yes to Change: 10 Timeless Life Lessons for Creating Positive Change is now available on Amazon check it out here.
 Connect with Alex on Facebook.